-One World, Karl Jenkins’s most recent large-scale work for voices and orchestra, will be premiered in June 2023 and released on a new recording by Decca Records.
+One World, Karl Jenkins’s most recent large-scale work for voices and orchestra, will be released on a new recording by Decca Records in June 2023.
 The Stay At Home Choir has issued a call for singers to sign up to rehearse and record two movements of the new recording during September 2022.

 Decca Records has announced a new album from Karl Jenkins, one of the world’s most-performed living composers.
-The album presents his latest work One World, commissioned by Nicol Matt, founder and artistic director of the World Choir for Peace.
-The release will coincide with the score’s world premiere at a concert on 3 June 2023 in Hannover, a highlight of the German Choir Competition (Der Deutsche Chorwettbewerb) event organised by the German Music Council.
+The album presents his latest work One World, commissioned by Nicol Matt, founder and artistic director of the World Choir for Peace, and the release is planned for June 2023.

 The World Choir for Peace was founded in 2018 to mark the 100th anniversary of the First World War when Jenkins conducted a commemorative performance of his The Armed Man: A Mass for Peace in Berlin with a choir of 2000 singers from 30 countries.